bcluca/backstubber/README.md

     $ npm install backstubber

-Install globally with `npm install -g backstubber` to use the `backstubber` CLI binary (coming soon).
+Install globally with `npm install -g backstubber` to use the `backstubber` CLI binary.

 Features
 --------